anaspacheco/C-Shell/README.md

 # C-Shell - A Feature-Rich Shell written in C

-## Introduction

-Welcome to C-Shell!
-This impressive shell is written in C and offers a plethora of features to enhance your command-line experience.
-Whether you're a beginner or an experienced user, C-Shell has got you covered with its powerful functionalities.

 ## Features

-C-Shell comes packed with several **handy features**:

 1. Basic Commands: C-Shell supports essential commands like `exit` and `cd`.